wzh-why/DDFA/README.md

-# TDFA: A translation and diffusion-based feature augmentation framework for long-tailed visual recognition
+# DDFA: A displacement and diffusion-based feature augmentation framework for long-tailed visual recognition